Power meters, like most cycling products, are subject to huge marketing efforts that do their best to part you with your money.

 Read More : 5 Reasons Why You Don’t Need A Power Meter

-A typical structured training plan using power data will require you to learn about wattage, average power, peak power, normalized power, Intensity Factor and a bunch of other potentially new terms.
+A typically structured training plan using power data will require you to learn about wattage, average power, peak power, normalized power, Intensity Factor, and a bunch of other potential new terms.

 2. You Might Turn into A Data Geek

 To make sense of all that data, you’re going to have to learn to love numbers and charts.